Clarksville Gas and Water Department reports section of Ellington Terrace closed for water service line repair - Clarksville Online - Clarksville News, Sports, Events and Information

-Clarksville, TN – The Clarksville Gas and Water Department (CGW) has closed a section of Ellington Terrace from John Sevier Avenue to Sam Houston Circle for water service line repair.
+Clarksville, TN – The Clarksville Gas and Water Department (CGW) has closed a section of Ellington Terrace from John Sevier Avenue to Alexander Boulevard for water service line repair.

-Motorists will be detoured to John Sevier Avenue and Sam Houston Circle to avoid the work zone.
+Motorists will be detoured to John Sevier Avenue and Alexander Boulevard to avoid the work zone.

 About Clarksville Gas and Water